Hiking the Keālia Trail on Oʻahu’s North Shore

 Distance: ~13.0 miles / 20.9 km

-One of the most common Waiʻanae Mountain trail runs is connecting the Keālia Trail with the Mokulēʻia Access Road, utilizing either the Mokulēʻia-Kuaokalā Access Road or the Waiʻanae Summit Trail.
+One of the most common Waiʻanae Range trail runs is connecting the Keālia Trail with the Mokulēʻia Access Road, utilizing either the Mokulēʻia-Kuaokalā Access Road or the Waiʻanae Summit Trail.

-That being said, the total 13-mile (20.9 km) roundtrip distance may sound long, but all parts of the trail move fairly quickly, and the distance above includes the 3.6 miles (5.8 km) along Farrington Hwy from trailhead to trailhead.
+That being said, the total 13-mile (20.9 km) roundtrip distance may sound long, but all parts of the trail move fairly quickly, and the distance above includes the 3.6 miles (5.8 km) along Farrington Highway to get from trailhead to trailhead.

-In any case, there’s really no telling how much one can explore past the Keālia Shelter, as there are still new places I’m learning of all the time.
-However, if you’d like to learn more about the best trail runs on Oʻahu, including the Mokulēʻia Access Road talked about above, I encourage you to check out my separate post.
+In any case, there’s really no telling how much one can explore past the Keālia Shelter, as there are still new places I’m learning of all the time!
+However, if you’d like to learn more about the best trail runs on Oʻahu, including the Mokulēʻia Access Road mentioned above, I encourage you to read more in my separate article.

 Read My Separate Post: Best Trail Runs on Oʻahu